gitmag-group-admin/php-pdo/README.md

 -   First, execute a prepared statement.
 -   Second, fetch all rows from the result set into an array using the `fetchAll()` method.

-The following example shows how to use `fetchAll()` to fetch all publishers with the id greater than 2:
+The following example shows how to use `fetchAll()` to fetch all posts with the id greater than 2:

 ```php
 // connect to the database to get the PDO instance